Strata Reaches End of Life

 It is true that we did clever Custom Post Type autoloading and that our controllers could override the templating engine to allow custom response types (ex: JSON, file downloads, etc.) which Wordpress would have a hard time refactoring in.

-They would still have a better platform with a fraction of the features granted by Strata though and I am surprised they are not trying harder by now.
+They would still have a better platform with a fraction of the features granted by Strata though.
+I am surprised they are not trying harder by now.

 In hindsight, especially because of translations, I would probably route on the template key used by a custom post type rather than its slug.
 I would also rebuild the router using Symfony components instead of the pattern matcher we were using.